End of cookies: New marketing strategies

 💡 Note that if a person is logged into the same account on different devices, reconciliation is still possible.

 We are thus witnessing a gradual shift on the web towards a model without third-party cookies, disrupting long-standing practices in digital marketing.
-Google's announcement doesn’t change this, as both users (through ad blockers and consent) and other browsers are blocking third-party cookies.
+Google's announcement doesn’t change this, as both users (through ad blockers and consent) and other browsers are blocking these cookies.

-In a way, third-party cookies were not the panacea for online marketing, and their disappearance can be seen by advertisers as an opportunity to rethink their strategies in favor of more effective and ethical alternatives.
+Their depreciation can be seen by advertisers as an opportunity to rethink strategies in a more effective and privacy-first way.

 So, what are the cookieless alternatives, and how can they be adopted?